MRGilak/moonwalk/_notes/Computer Science/Algorithms/Selection Sort.md

 layout: note
 title: "Selection Sort"
 date: 2025-08-19
-excerpt: "Selection sort is an algorithm that sorts arrays by repeatedly selecting the next-smallest element and swapping it into place.
+excerpt: "Selection sort is a simple algorithm that sorts an array by repeatedly selecting the next-smallest element and swapping it into place.
 It has a running time of Θ(n^2) in all cases."
 ---

 #algorithm #computer-science